OpenMOSS/MOSS-Transcribe-Diarize/README.md

 ## Citation

-If you use MOSS-Transcribe-Diarize 0.9B, please cite the technical report:
+If you use MOSS-Transcribe-Diarize, please cite the technical report:

 ```bibtex
 @misc{moss_transcribe_diarize_2026,